 Is Deloitte profitable?

 Deloitte doesn't typically report its profits, but in 2021, its U.K. business announced a profit margin of 16.8%.
-With revenue of $65 billion, that would give the company an operating profit of roughly $11 billion in fiscal 2023.
+With revenue of $67.2 billion in 2024, the company would have an operating profit of roughly $11 billion.
 At that level of profit, Deloitte's market cap would probably top $200 billion if it were publicly traded.

 In other words, Deloitte is highly profitable, and that's unlikely to change.